carvethebeast/Sushen_Tu_Resume/README.md

 **Scheduling Coordinator**
 Managed high volume scheduling to meet hiring goals for AWS recruiting and revenue goals for dental office.
 Escalate issues causing negative candidate experience and identify solution for process improvement.

-* Fostered strong relationships with 60+ L6 and L7 business partners across 12 different locations.
-Constructed 48 onsite interviews within SLA to meet 2&5 Promise for all candidates.
+* Fostered strong relationships with 60+ executive business partners across 12 different locations.
+Constructed 48 onsite interviews within SLA to meet deadlines within 99.4% success.
 Delivered great candidate and business partner experience.
-* Compiled data on 100+ interviewer declines in 3 cities and reported trends to recruiter lead for Wiki revision.
-Pushed for regional RC alignment and ownership of Wiki in Proserve, which streamlined processes by generating quarterly cadence calls between leads and RCs.
+* Compiled data on 100+ interviewer declines in 3 cities and reported trends to lead for resource revision.
+Pushed for regional recruiting coordinator (RC) alignment and ownership of resources, which streamlined processes by generating quarterly cadence calls between leads and RCs.
 * Coordinated 6 candidates and secured 12 interviewers for hiring event within 2 weeks’ notice.
-Successfully hired 3 out of 6 candidates for technical L6 roles.
+Successfully hired 3 out of 6 candidates for technical roles.
 * Coordinated 8-25 patient appointments per day; filled gaps in schedule and enforced charges on last minute cancellations.
 Exceeded monthly revenue goals up to 18%.

 **Patient Care Coordinator**
 Managed accounts receivable, insurance claims, and treatment presentations with flexibility to pivot gears and prioritize tasks in order to place patient needs first.

 * Consulted over 600+ patients with treatment and financial presentations, advising on alternative payment plans and insurance packages.
 * Examined discrepancies in over 200+ patient account balances to revise insurance claims.
-Identified missing x-rays or justifications on insurance payments rejections and wrote reports as necessary.
-Reduced accounts receivable from $200K to $60K.
+Identified missing x-rays or justifications on insurance payment rejections and wrote reports as necessary.
+Reduced accounts receivable from $100K to $60K.
 * Consulted team of 10 employees including dentists on appropriate verbiage during patient hand-off and introduced new phone intake form.
 Revised financial plan templates to detail insurance breakdown and treatment sequence.
 Improved treatment acceptance by 15-25%.
-* Introduced payment plan policy to enforce due dates to be on the 5th and 15th of every month.
-Categorized explanation of benefits by insurance company and date from 2015 in binders.
+* Implemented payment plan policy to enforce due dates to be on the 5th and 15th of every month.
+Introduced cloud based patient record system.
 Reduced time spent with daily administrative duties by 30%.

 **Research & Analysis**
-Acquired strong analytic, knowledge, and education to advise clients and deliver innovative ideas.
+Acquired strong problem solving and research skills to deliver innovative ideas.
 Designed course outlines and trialed effective teaching methods.
 Provided effective written and oral assessments based on data monitoring, extraction, and analysis.

 * Produced 4 week independent research project on ‘meta-cognition’ and collaborated findings with 5 other writing advisors to devise top 3 teaching methodologies.
 Presented findings on panel at annual UW English department Praxis Conference.
 * Led 16 biochemistry workshops to over 60 students.
 Commended for significant contributions to instruction; awarded the Teddy Miller Outstanding Tutor Scholarship